TheFoundry-Modo/UnrealPlugin/README.md

  <br>Release Note 2016/9/05</br>
  Fix packaging issue in blueprint projects.<br />
- Accumplish the cfg file of the plugin.<br />
+ Accomplish the cfg file of the plugin.<br />
  Use better solutions for relative path.<br />

  <br>Release Note 2016/8/12</br>